orb-community/pktvisor/RFCs/2021-04-16-76-collection-policies.md

           - upstream_dns:
               type: dns
               metric_groups:
-                # disable all metric groups - no metrics will be scrapped for this handler
+                # disable all metric groups - no metrics will be scraped for this handler
                 disable:
                   - all
               filter: